Cray-HPE/docs-csm/operations/node_management/Replace_a_Compute_Blade.md

 ## Power on and boot the compute nodes

-1. (`ncn-mw#`) If you suspended the `hms-discovery` cronjob in Kubernetes when shutting down the blade, un-suspend it now:.
+1. (`ncn-mw#`) If you suspended the `hms-discovery` cronjob in Kubernetes when shutting down the blade, unsuspend it now:.

    ```bash
    kubectl -n services patch cronjobs hms-discovery -p '{"spec" : {"suspend" : false }}'